Inauguration speech Barack Obama

-Uiteraard kon je er niet naastkijken.
-De 2de inauguration speech van Barack Obama.
-Als vermaard orator zat de communicatiewereld net als de eerste keer reikhalzend uit te kijken naar de inhouw van die speech.
+Uiteraard kon je niet naast de tweede inauguration speech van Barack Obama kijken.
+Als vermaard orator zat de communicatiewereld net als de eerste keer reikhalzend uit te kijken naar de inhoud van die speech.
 Maar niet alleen de inhoud viel deze keer op, ook de manier waarop de man zijn stuk ten berde bracht sprak boekdelen.
 De klemtonen, timbres, intonaties, en vooral de stiltes ondersteunden en benadrukten op een sublieme manier de inhoud die gebracht moest worden.
-We zetten de belangrijkste zaken op een rijtje, samen met een aantal lessen die we als communicator hieruit kunnen onthouden:
+We zetten de belangrijkste zaken op een rijtje, samen met een aantal lessen die we als communicator hieruit kunnen onthouden.

 ‘Grabbing the attention’